 Click on the question below to find the answer:

 If we receive your file after the copy deadline, we cannot guarantee that it will be published as expected.
 It is the advertiser's responsibility to send it on time, and to specification.
-If you have any problems with either, please call your copy contact at News UK - they will do whatever they can to help.
-If copy is not received the space will still be invoiced, so please don't leave it to the last minute.
+If you have any problems with either, please call your copy contact at News UKl - they will do whatever they can to help.

 Yes, if it is clearly named.
 Even if it is a week before deadline.
 We would rather that than leave it to the last minute and find a problem with it.

-Advise your copy contact at News UK promptly, otherwise it is possible your original copy will be published.
+Call your copy contact at News UK and tell them, otherwise it is possible your original copy will be published.
 We suggest you add 'sub' after the filename, so we can distinguish it from the original one.

 AdStream: call 020 7539 8383

 For full online advertising details, specifications and examples, see here